-In the English language there are phrases and there are sentences, as you know.
-A phrase is a string of words that expresses a thought but does not form a complete sentence.
+In the English language, we've got phrases and we've got sentences.
+A phrase is a string of words that expresses a thought but doesn't form a complete sentence.
 A sentence is a grammatically correct string of words that includes both a subject and a verb.
 This is a sentence.
 Phrase over here.

 1. "the fat cat"